fundamentals Office 365 Tips and Tricks

 You can see how your project manager could accidentally end up creating multiple duplicated resources in your tenant.

-But imagine your instructions to the PMs were always to use templates for any new project, and you went one step further by providing them with a template Project Management team which is already embedded with all the collaboration tools their Project Management heart desires, including channels for project status, cost & risk tracking, weekly meetings, updates, etc. What if this Team had a SharePoint site associated with it which was already fully pre-configured for the project – along with document templates, a ready-to-go Planner plan with all the tasks already pre-loaded, a OneNote notebook with weekly meeting minute trackers, and so on?
+But imagine your instructions to the PMs were always to use templates for any new project, and you went one step further by providing them with a template Project Management team which is already embedded with all the collaboration tools their Project Management heart desires, including channels for project status, cost & risk tracking, weekly meetings, updates, etc.

 Once again, this perfect scenario is absolutely plausible, should you opt-in to leverage Microsoft Teams’ advanced templates.